KxSystems/docs/docs/ml/toolkit/utilities/util.md

 **Index columns** This function assumes a single unnamed Python index column is to be removed.
 It returns an unkeyed table.
 All other variants of Python index columns map to q key columns.
 For example any instance with two or more indexes will map to two or more Python keys, while any named single-index Python column be associated with a q key in a keyed table.

+!!!note
+	This function is a wrapper around `.ml.df2tab_tz`, conversions within this function will default to convert datetime.date and datetime.time types to foreign objects, numpy timezone types are converted to their UTC representation.
+These conversion choices have been made due to python related computational inefficiencies in converting to native q types and local-time representations respectively.

 ## `.ml.df2tab_tz`

-_Convert pandas dataframe containing datetime timezones to a q table_
+_Convert pandas dataframe containing datetime.date/time and timezones to a q table_

 Syntax: `.ml.df2tab_tz[x;y;z]`

 Where:

 - `x` is an embedPy representation of a Pandas dataframe
-- `y` is a boolean indicating whether to convert the timezones to their local time representation (1b) or not
+- `y` is a boolean indicating if timezone(tz) objects are converted to local time (1b) or UTC (0b)
-- `z` is a boolean indicating whether to transform python datetime.datetime and datetime.time objects to q objects (1b) or to leave as foreign objects
+- `z` is a boolean indicating if python datetime.date/datetime.time objects are returned as q (1b) or foreign objects (0b)

 Returns a q table